 - You need to identify which disk is new.
 So SSH to your Proxmox server before adding the disk and run the command

-to create a new partition.
+fdiskto create a new partition.
 My drive is /dev/sdb so that’s what I’m using here.
-Yours might be different.fdisk
+Yours might be different.fdiskis called with the following command:fdisk /dev/sdb - Type the command

 - For last sector, accept the default by pressing return.